High Protein Pumpkin Ricotta Shells with Garlicky Sauce

 • Once all the shells are in the casserole dish, top with the rest of your sauce - spread evenly

-• on top, and throw in a little bit of the fresh sage (I prefer mine in very small, thin pieces so it doesn’t overpower)
+• Sprinkle the parmesan on top, and throw in a little bit of the fresh sage (I prefer mine in very small, thin pieces so it doesn’t overpower)

 • Cook in the oven for 35 - 40 minutes.
 I like to broil for a couple minutes at the end to brown and crisp the parmesan